 I spent quite a bit of my time in Seattle at various bars.
 Living at a hostel tends to lead to going out a lot, especially while entertaining guests and showing them around.
 I think it’s pretty safe to say I got a good taste of what’s out there, bar-wise.
-These are some of the best places to grab a drink.
+These are some of the best bars in Seattle (according to drunk me).

 The Upstairs // 2209 2nd Ave

 The Upstairs is a small lounge above a tapas restaurant in Belltown.
 It looks like an old Victorian-style living room, with a sea of comfy couches where you can hang out and have a good drink.
 There’s also a huge projector screen on one of the walls, and a Nintendo set up for your enjoyment.

 The Crocodile // 2200 2nd Ave (entrance on 2nd & Blanchard)